bjornaa/ladim1/doc/source/IBM_module.rst

 can be added to LADiM.
 As they may be very different, it is difficult to be general enough.

-The IBM variables are named by the configuration, and some get initial values in the particle release.
-The rest must be initialized.
+The IBM variables are named by the configuration.
+Initial values may be provided by the particle release file.
+Alternatively values may given or derived from the IBM forcing fields.
+If none of the above, the values are initially set to zero.
+[Check if correct, may change to error if uninitialized]

-[This is not done properly yet, age = 0 initially so lakselus is OK, need perhaps an append method, to be called by state.append]
+The IBM module has the responsibility for updating the required extra forcing (besides velocity) by calling the ``forcing.field`` method.

 Requirements for an IBM module: